Field hockey: Field of play

 Most hockey field dimensions were originally fixed using whole numbers of imperial measures.
 Metric measurements are now the official dimensions as laid down by the International Hockey Federation (FIH) in the Rules of Hockey.

 The pitch is a 91.4 × 55 m rectangular field.
 At each end is a goal 2.14 m high and 3.66 m wide, as well as lines across the field 22.90 m from each end-line (generally referred to as the 23-metre lines or the 25-yard lines) and in the center of the field.
 A spot 0.15 m in diameter, called the penalty spot or stroke mark, is placed with its centre 6.40 m from the centre of each goal.
-The shooting circle is 16 yd from the base line.
+The shooting circle, most commonly known as 'the D' due to its shape, is 16 yd from the base line.

 Field hockey goals are made of two upright posts, joined at the top by a horizontal crossbar, with a net positioned to catch the ball when it passes through the goalposts.
 The goalposts and crossbar must be white and rectangular in shape, and should be 2 inch wide and 2–3 in deep.

 Field hockey goals also include sideboards and a backboard, which stand 50 cm from the ground.
 The backboard runs the full 3.66 m width of the goal, while the sideboards are 1.2 m deep.